Transformers are Inherently Succinct: The size of smallest witness via non-emptiness problem

+\begin{corollary} The non-emptiness problem for UHATs in which every layer uses strict future masking and rightmost tie-breaking (or, dually, strict past masking and leftmost tie-breaking) is $\EXPSPACE$-hard. \end{corollary} \begin{proof} The B-RASP program constructed in \zcref{lem:tiling-brasp} uses only strict future masking and rightmost tie-breaking, and it can be adapted to use only strict past masking and leftmost tie-breaking.\footnote{In case of strict past masking, we use the first coordinate in the acceptance condition.} The UHAT translation in \zcref{lem:brasp-uhat} preserves the mask predicate and tie-breaking.
+Therefore the $\EXPSPACE$ lower bound established by \zcref{prop:tiling}, \zcref{lem:tiling-brasp}, and \zcref{lem:brasp-uhat} transfers to UHATs in either of the two restricted classes. \end{proof}

-We now prove the upper bounds in \cref{thm:UHAT-emptiness}.
-To this end, we first note that any B-RASP program can be converted in exponential time into an LTL formula using the construction from \citep{YangCA24}.
-In \cref{prop:UHAT-LTL} we prove that the same is true for UHATs, which improves the doubly exponential construction in \citep{YangCA24} that translates UHATs to B-RASP programs first.
-This suffices to prove the exponential-space upper bounds in \cref{thm:UHAT-emptiness} since non-emptiness of languages given by LTL formulas can be checked in polynomial space \citep{SistlaC85}.
+We now prove the upper bounds in \zcref{thm:UHAT-emptiness}.
+To this end, we first note that any B-RASP program can be converted in exponential time into an LTL formula using the construction given by \citet{YangCA24}.
+In \zcref{prop:UHAT-LTL} we prove that the same holds true for UHATs, which improves the doubly exponential construction given by \citet{YangCA24} that translates UHATs into B-RASP programs first.
+These constructions suffice for the exponential-space upper bounds in \zcref{thm:UHAT-emptiness} since non-emptiness of languages given by LTL formulas is in polynomial space \citep{SistlaC85}.

-For the translation from UHAT to LTL, we first have to make the crucial observation that the values occurring during the computation of a UHAT are not ``too large''.
+To perform the translation from UHAT to LTL, we first have to make the crucial observation that the values occurring during the computation of a UHAT are not too large.
+The proof of the following proposition can be found in \zcref{app:UHAT-values}. \begin{restatable}[]{proposition}{propUHATvalues} For every UHAT $\trans$, the precision required to evaluate $\trans$ on any input is polynomial in $|\trans|$, i.e., every rational value arising in the computation of $\trans$ can be represented with at most $\poly(|\trans|)$ bits. \end{restatable}